aandreyev/kb_search_api/README.md

 - **Pluggable LLM**: Uses Ollama for local LLM inference, with support for OpenAI as an alternative.
 - **Vector Storage**: Utilizes Supabase with `pgvector` for efficient similarity search on document embeddings.
 - **Web Interface**: A modern and reactive search UI built with SvelteKit.
+- **Authentication**: Microsoft Entra ID (Azure AD) integration with MSAL in frontend and JWT validation in backend (see limitations below).
 - **Containerized**: Fully containerized with Docker for consistent development and easy deployment.
+- **Secret Management**: Doppler integration for secure environment variable handling.

 ## Technology Stack